ellsw063/Project-1/README.md

 The files in this repository were used to configure the network depicted below.

 ![TODO: Update the path with the name of your diagram](Images/diagram_filename.png)
+![TODO: Utilize the ELK Stack addition in diagram]

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
 Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.

   - _TODO: Enter the playbook file._

 This document contains the following details:
-- Description of the Topologu
+- Description of the Topology
 - Access Policies
 - ELK Configuration
   - Beats in Use